Truffle: Uses

 Because of their high price and their strong aroma, truffles are used sparingly.
 Supplies can be found commercially as unadulterated fresh produce or preserved, typically in a light brine.

 Their chemical compounds infuse well with fats such as butter, cream, cheeses, avocados, and coconut cream.

-As the volatile aromas dissipate quicker when heated, truffles are generally served raw and shaved over warm, simple foods which highlight their flavour, such as buttered pasta or eggs.
+As the volatile aromas dissipate more quickly when heated, truffles are generally served raw and shaved over warm, simple foods which highlight their flavour, such as buttered pasta or eggs.
 Thin truffle slices may be inserted into meats, under the skins of roasted fowl, in foie gras preparations, in pâtés, or in stuffings.
 Some speciality cheeses contain truffles, as well.
 Truffles are also used for producing truffle salt and truffle honey.

 While chefs once peeled truffles, in modern times, most restaurants brush the truffle carefully and shave it or dice it with the skin on to make the most of the valuable ingredient.
 Some restaurants stamp out circular discs of truffle flesh and use the skins for sauces.